 Volunteers contribute significant amounts of time to the Foundation's program services, administration, and fundraising and development activities; however, the financial statements do not reflect the value of these contributed services because they do not meet recognition criteria prescribed by generally accepted accounting principles.
 Contributed goods are recorded at fair value at the date of donation.
 The Foundation records donated professional services at the respective fair values of the services received, when applicable.
-Auction items donated for the annual Gala Dinner and Auction are included in the Statement of Activities as non-cash donations of \$123,501, which reflects the fair market value of donated auction items.
+Auction items totaling \$122,314, which were donated for the Gala Dinner and Auction, are included in Gala Event revenue in the Statement of Activities.
+This amount reflects the fair market value of the donated auction items.